Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 docker container run -itd --name=webtesting -p 80:80 webtest:v1

-10. Test access of this webpage from your browser, If successful, it means the container is healthy and has retained your customizations.
+10. Test access to this webpage from your browser.
+If successful, the container is healthy and has retained your customizations.
 You can now easily tag this image and push it to Docker Hub.
 The following command can be used to tag your image:

 docker image tag webtest:v1 author-name/image-name

-11. To push this image to Docker Hub, you’ll need to log in to the Docker account using the command:
+11. To push this image to Docker Hub, you’ll need to log into the Docker account by running the command:

 docker login

-12. After providing your details, you can now push your image to the Docker Registry:
+12. After providing your details, you can now push your image to the Docker Registry with this command:

 docker push author-name/image-name